zjcasas/zjcasas.github.io/dungeons_and_dragons_tools/README.txt

 To Do
 General:
-    May want to improve readability with a new font DONE the website on mobile isn't quite how I'd like it.
-I'll have to fix it in the future.
+    the website on mobile isn't quite how I'd like it.
+I'll have to fix it in the future. change nav links to show which page you're on limit width so 4k displays don't look weird
 Home Page:
     redesign?
-Race Pages:
-    Double check Race content (Drow, Dragonborn)
 Class Pages:
     Add content to other pages.
-(Currently only Barbarian is populated) Spells Page:
+(Currently only Barbarian, Bard, Cleric, and Druid are populated) Spells Page:
     Add rest of spells.
 Feats Page: